caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

 It helps to reduce the consequences of making mistakes giving people the ability to take chances, follow instincts, and try new things.
 It helps people take ideas into new directions.
 It aids cooperation, because cooperation that requires less physical and emotional energy is good cooperation.
-To use the most abused words of the last five years... it helps us innovate.
+It helps us... to use the most abused words of the last five years...  innovate.

 # Popularity Contest
 The most popular version control system is Git, and it's also the best.